-I received a cute little jar of muesli from Roaming Cow when I wrote a product review a while back so decided to use them to make up some overnight oats and became instantly addicted.
+I received a cute little jar of muesli when I wrote a product review a while back so decided to use them to make up some overnight oats and became instantly addicted.

 You can pretty much add anything you like to this; chia or flax seeds, nuts, dried fruit or even pieces of chocolate or plain cookie pieces.
 I love using yoghurt for the oats to soak in because they turn out so lovely, thick and creamy.
-Ground seeds and nuts such as LSA or flax will require more liquid and if you find that the mixture is a bit too thick in the morning, just stir in some more milk.
-Oh and it’s much nicer, as in it doesn’t have that super cold texture, if you let it sit at room temperature for 15 minutes or so before serving it.
+It’s much nicer, as in it doesn’t have that super cold texture, if you let it sit at room temperature for 15 minutes or so before serving.

 This is the perfect way to enjoy your oats in summer!
 So easy and versatile (I also use different sorts of berries, depending on what’s around and good) and you don’t have to stand over a hot stove in the mornings making porridge.
 This lasts a good couple of days and seems to taste even better on the 2nd day.

 70g oats of your choice (natural or steel cut)

 25g chopped unsweetened dark chocolate